fortune710/pdf-reader/README.md

 # PDF Reader with Text-to-Speech

-A web application that allows users to read PDFs page by page with integrated Text-to-Speech (TTS) functionality for audio playback.
+A web application that allows users to read PDFs page by page with integrated Text-to-Speech (TTS) functionality for audio playback using the PlayAI TTS Web API.

 ## Features